(This article was originally published January 22, 2018 and has been updated with photos from January 2022)

 Maybe the ecological or economic impacts of that change aren’t catastrophic, he says, but “on the other hand, I’m unhappy.
 I’m actually sad that we’re losing winter as we knew it.”

 Of course, Magnuson’s sorrow goes well beyond Wisconsin.
 NASA recently announced that last year was the second warmest year in their 136-year record.
 2016 was the warmest.
 In fact, 16 of the 17 highest global average annual temperatures have occurred since 2001.
+(Editor’s Note: 2019 and 2020 only made this trend stronger, coming in as some of the warmest years on record.)

 These aren’t complicated theoretical climate models.
 These are simple thermometer readings.
 And they show that days like my adventure on ice skates are endangered.